GiangPhanNguyenTra/Clone_Uber/README.md

 ## Ride Hailing Service Web App built with Laravel Framework

 ## About Project
-Developed a user-friendly ride-hailing website to eciently connect drivers and passengers using Laravel MVC
+Developed a user-friendly ride-hailing website to eciently connect drivers and passengers using Laravel.

-<p>I will update document soon.</p>

 ## Features
-Waiting for update
+* Real-time booking and trip notifications.
+* Distance calculation and display.
+* Mapping of pick-up and drop-off points.
+* Trip rating.
+* Account management, booking history.
 ## Requirement

 ### PHP & Package